grapeot/PixInsightMonoScript/README.md

-# PixInsights Monochrome Workflow Script
+# PixInsight Monochrome Workflow Script

 For DSO photo processing, PixInsights has a Weighted Batch Preprocessing (WBPP) script to simplify the tedious calibration, registration, and integration process.
 It's handy for OSC cameras, but we need to do 4 separate WBPPs if we use LRGB workflow for example.